vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/29_GREECE_AND_THE_PHILOSOPHY_OF_INDIA.md

 6

 2 The view that this is meant in BAU, i.
 4. 10; AU. ii.
 4 (Deussen, Phil. of Up., pp. 317, 318), is clearly speculative; it is not stated in either text and is a bad guess of the commentators who read their own views into the Upanisads wholesale, which unfortunately has misled Deussen.
 According to Deussen in the former passage Vāmadeva is stated to have recognized his identity with the Brahman, and as a proof of his knowledge of Brahman alleged his acquaintance with his former births as Manu and Surya'.
 But the Upanisad has nothing whatever as to former births, and the argument is quite different.
-By knowledge of the Brah- man one becomes the Brahman, as it did itself, and as may the gods and seers; in substantiation of this doctrine is cited the fact that Vamadeva became (not once was ') Manu and Sürya by recognizing his identity with them. (a complete misunderstanding, of course, of the hymn which is not spoken by Vāmadeva cf., last, Charpentier, Die
+By knowledge of the Brah- man one becomes the Brahman, as it did itself, and as may the gods and seers; in substantiation of this doctrine is cited the fact that Vamadeva became (not once was ') Manu and Sūrya by recognizing his identity with them. (a complete misunderstanding, of course, of the hymn which is not spoken by Vāmadeva cf., last, Charpentier, Die

 19 [H.O.S.
 32]